Gomorrah (film): Plot

-Naples, Summer 2004.
-Some gangsters are relaxing in a tanning salon.
-An assassination occurs between clans of the Di Lauro Camorra syndicate which rule Scampia-Secondigliano, and triggers the so-called Faida di Scampia (Scampia feud) (in real life the war started on October 28 2004 and ended on September 16 2005 with the arrest of Paolo Di Lauro) which forms the backstory of the entire movie.
-The Faida erupts between members of the Di Lauro syndicate and the so-called scissionisti (secessionists), who are led by Raffaele Amato, brother of two of the men killed in the opening scene.
+In Naples in 2004, some gangsters are relaxing in a tanning salon.
+An assassination occurs between clans of the Di Lauro Camorra syndicate which rule Scampia–Secondigliano, and triggers the Scampia feud, between members of the Di Lauro syndicate and the so-called scissionisti (secessionists), who are led by Raffaele Amato, brother of two of the men killed in the opening scene.

-The film intertwines five separate stories of people whose lives are touched by organized crime.
+The film intertwines five separate stories of people whose lives are touched by organized crime against the backdrop of the ongoing feud.

 Don CiroDon Ciro is a timid middleman who distributes money to the families of imprisoned Di Lauro clan members.
 After the feud develops within the clan, he is ambushed by a pair of angry secessionists during a delivery.
 Fearing for his life, he later offers to defect to their side.
 They refuse his offer, and tell Ciro that he has to "pay" for his life by selling some of his former associates.
 He leads them to the location where he is given the money for distribution.
 The pair raid the place, killing everyone but Ciro, and take most of the money, leaving some cash on the table for Ciro.
-Ciro, still somewhat blood-spattered, walks off past several bodies to an uncertain future.
+Ciro, spattered with blood, walks off past several bodies to an uncertain future.

-TotòTotò is a 13-year-old grocery delivery boy who witnesses some drug dealers abandon a bag of drugs and a gun while evading the police at Sette palazzi in Scampia.
+TotòTotò is a 13-year-old grocery delivery boy who witnesses some drug dealers abandon a bag of drugs and a gun while evading the police in the Vele of Scampia.
 He returns the items to the gang, and asks to join.
 His initiation in a cavern consists of him being shot while wearing a bulletproof vest as a test of courage.
 As the feud intensifies, families in the neighborhood whose loyalties are suspect are ordered to move out or suffer violence; Totò's fellow gang members receive similar threats.
-Later, while hanging out with his gang in the streets of Scampia, one of his gang is killed in a drive-by.
+Later, while hanging out with his gang in the streets of Scampia, one of his gang is killed in a drive-by shooting.
 The gang members decide to stand their ground and exact violent retribution by selecting a woman, Maria, as their next victim, as her son has joined a clan of Secondigliano secessionists.
-Totò, who has delivered groceries to Maria, is forced to lure her out of her apartment, where his comrades execute her.
+Totò, who has delivered groceries to Maria, is forced to lure her out of her apartment, where his comrades kill her.